 Cost of Living: 25.4% Higher than the National Average; 4% Lower than the State Average

 The historic town of Saratoga Springs has long been a go-to place for society’s upper crust, in part because it’s home to Saratoga Race Course, the oldest sporting venue in America.
 While the racetrack still draws quite the crowd, modern-day Saratoga Springs revolves around its colleges, Skidmore and SUNY Empire State College.
 Students won’t have a problem finding affordable entertainment in town.
 Saratoga has more than 20 golf courses, dozens of nightlife options, and various performance venues.

-More a village than a town, charming Stony Brook is a great affordable place for both students and others.
+More a village than a town, charming Stony Brook is a wonderful place to live, even if it is on the more expensive side.
 The town is located on Long Island, giving residents easy access to all that New York City has to offer.
 Still, students on a budget won’t have constant need to leave Stony Brook.
 Thanks to its large student population, Stony Brook is full of affordable restaurants and cafes, shops, and an active nightlife.

 Cost of Living: 71.2% Higher than the National Average; 41.8% Higher than the State Average